Wallace, Bonnie Goddard and Theodore "Cal" Sr.

-Activist Theodore Calvin Wallace, Sr. (1914-1987) was a pioneer in radio and television in Lexington, Kentucky.
-He was born in Patton, AL, the son of Eula Wallace Williams (b.
+Activist Theodore Calvin Wallace, Sr. (1914-1987) a pioneer in radio and television in Lexington, KY, was born in Patton, AL, the son of Eula Wallace Williams (b.
 1898 in AL) and the stepson of Allen "Baby Bush" Williams (b.
 1883 in MS).
 According to the 1920 U.S. Federal Census, Allen Williams was a coal miner in Parrish, AL. The family of four lived on Jasper Road.

 Theodore Calvin Wallace was known as Cal.
-He grew up in Parrish, AL, and later came to Kentucky to work in the coal mines in Harlan.
+He grew up in Parrish and later came to Kentucky to work in the coal mines in Harlan.
 While in Harlan, he met his future wife, Bonnie J. Goddard (1920-2002), the daughter of Lee D. (b.
 1875 in KY) and Edward Goddard (b.
 1864 in TN).
-Ed Goddard was a circuit-ridding preacher of the Christian Church/Church of Christ.
+Ed Goddard was a circuit-riding preacher of the Christian Church/Church of Christ.
 Bonnie Goddard was born in Harlan, KY.
 She and her husband left Kentucky for West Virginia and Virginia, where Cal Wallace worked in the coal mines.
-He eventually left the coal mines and moved his family to Cincinnati, OH, where he had various jobs and also worked for a radio station.
-He was sometimes on the air at WZIP in Covington, KY, and was one of the first two African American disc jockeys (DJs) in the state.
+He eventually left the coal mines and moved his family to Cincinnati, OH, where he had various jobs along with working for a radio station.
+He was sometimes on the air at WZIP in Covington, KY, one of the first two African American disc jockeys (DJs) in the state.
 [The other was Ernie Waits.]

-Cal Wallace moved his family to Lexington, KY in 1954, and they all lived in the home purchased on Whitney Avenue in the Forest Hill area.
+In 1954, Cal Wallace moved his family to Lexington, where they all lived in the home they purchased on Whitney Avenue in the Forest Hill area.
 The school-age children attended Booker T. Washington School.
 Cal Wallace had come to Lexington the year before his family arrived; he was employed as a DJ with WLEX Radio (AM).
 He was a DJ at night and sold accounts [air time] during the day.
-The radio station had another African American employee named Nancy Webb, she had a half-hour program called "Webb Presents."
-When WLEX expanded to television, Cal Wallace had a weekend program, he was on the air live and showed films.
-He was the first African American to have a program on television in Lexington, KY.
+The radio station had another African American employee, Nancy Webb, who had a half-hour program called "Webb Presents."
+When WLEX expanded to television, Cal Wallace had a weekend program, was on the air live, and showed films.
+He was the first African American to have a program on television in Lexington.

-Cal Wallace was also in accounts at WLAP Radio (AM), and it was there that he came up with the idea of developing the commercial station WLAP FM.
-He then went to a local store named Barney Miller's and ordered a truck load of FM radios, and gave them to people in the community, because most of his potential audience members had only AM radios.
+Cal Wallace was also in accounts at WLAP Radio (AM), where he came up with the idea of developing the commercial station WLAP FM.
+He then went to a local store, Barney Miller's, and ordered a truck load of FM radios to give to people in the community because most of his potential audience members had only AM radios.
 WLAP FM, with Cal Wallace as general manager, proved to be a hit.
-Several of Cal Wallace's sons and his wife were on the air.
+Several of his sons and his wife were on the air.
 Bonnie Wallace had a popular program called "The Sweet Chariot."
 The station also had a DJ contest for teenagers, and two of the winners were Sam Jones and Raymond Ross, both of whom would become successful broadcasters.